harjanaz/indo-european/persons.md

 ---

 This page is for ancient authors.
-For modern researchers see [[bibliography]].
+For modern researchers see [[biblio]].

 ## By Branch
 [[greek-persons]]